icanhazstring/systemctl-php/README.md

 ## Current supported units
 - service
 - timer
+- socket

-> If you like to add support for more units, feel free to contribute.
+> If you like to add support for more units, feel free to grab an issue and contribute.

 ## Current supported commands
 - start